-What is a dissolution of marriage?Dissolution of marriage (or divorce) is a court procedure to end the marriage, provide for child custody, support, visitation, division of community property and debts, and in some cases, spousal maintenance (or alimony).
-Throughout this document, the words Dissolution and Divorce may be intermingled and construed to mean the same.
+Dissolution of marriage (or divorce) is a court procedure to end the marriage, provide for legal decision making, support, parenting time, division of community property and debts, and in some cases, spousal maintenance (or alimony).
+Throughout this document, the words “dissolution” and “divorce” may be intermingled and construed to mean the same.

-What "reasons" must I have in order to get a divorce?No reasons or "grounds" are required to get a divorce in Arizona, other than one spouse’s belief that the marriage is irretrievably broken and cannot continue.
-If either spouse believes the marriage can be saved and is not irretrievably broken, he or she can ask for free marriage counseling through Conciliation Services.
+No reasons or "grounds" are required to get a divorce in Arizona other than one spouse’s belief that the marriage is irretrievably broken and cannot continue.
+If either spouse believes the marriage can be saved and is not irretrievably broken, he or she can ask for free marriage counseling through conciliation services.

-How does the dissolution procedure work?One spouse, called the Petitioner, files a request or a Petition for Dissolution of Marriage (along with several other required papers) with the Clerk of Court and pays the filing fee.
+One spouse, called the Petitioner, files a request or a Petition for Dissolution of Marriage (along with several other required papers) with the Clerk of Court and pays the filing fee.
 The other spouse, called the Respondent, is served with the Petition and other papers.
 If the Respondent does not agree with what the Petitioner has requested in the Petition, the Respondent must file a Response no later than 20 days (30 days if out of state) after he or she was served with the papers.
 However, if the Respondent agrees with everything contained in the Petition, then a Response is not necessary.

 If the Respondent does not file a Response within the time allowed, the Petitioner can apply to the Court to proceed by default because the Respondent has not objected in writing.
 The Petitioner must then file an Application for Entry of Default with the Court.
 The Petitioner can proceed with the dissolution by default, if the Respondent does not file a Response within 10 days after the Application for Entry of Default is filed with the Court.
 The Respondent will not be able to participate nor have his or her desires considered by the Court in granting the Decree of Dissolution.